User Research

 © Interaction Design Foundation, CC BY-SA 4.0

-Industry-leading user experience consulting organization the Nielsen Norman Group names appropriate user research methods for you to use during your project’s four stages.
-Here are key methods:
+Nielsen Norman Group, an industry-leading user experience consulting organization, names appropriate user research methods for you to use during your project’s four stages.
+Here are the key methods:

 1. Discover – Determine what’s relevant for users.